divyansh383/LeetCode-1319/README.md

 If there are enough spare connections to connect all separate sets, we return the number of separate sets - 1.
 Otherwise, if there are enough spare connections to connect all nodes left after merging the sets, we return that number.
 Otherwise, it is not possible to connect all nodes, so we return -1.

 That's a brief explanation of the approach!
-Let me know if you have any questions.